POLICIES AND PROCEDURES

 Pod Volunteer is committed to the fair treatment of its volunteers

-Pod Volunteer undertakes to treat all applicants for volunteer roles fairly and not to discriminate unfairly against any subject of a Disclosure and Barring Service (DBS) check (for UK residents) or equivalent check (for residents of other countries) on the basis of a conviction or other information revealed.
+Pod Volunteer aims to treat all applicants for volunteer roles fairly and not to discriminate unfairly against any subject of a Disclosure and Barring Service (DBS) check (for UK residents) or equivalent check (for residents of other countries) on the basis of a conviction or other information revealed.
 As an organisation using the DBS checking service to assess applicants’ suitability for positions of trust, Pod Volunteer complies fully with the Code of Practice.

 Where a check is to form part of volunteer recruitment, we encourage all applicants to provide details of their criminal record at an early stage in the application process.
-We guarantee that this information will only be seen by those who need to see it as part of the recruitment process.
+We guarantee that this information will only be seen by those who need to see it as part of the application process.

 Unless the nature of the volunteer role allows Pod Volunteer to ask questions about your entire criminal record, we only ask about ‘unspent’ convictions as defined in the Rehabilitation of Offenders Act 1974.